Project 571: History of the plot

 Following Lin's death in 1971, the Chinese government initially charged him with personally planning Project 571.
 After the testimony of Li Weixin (the only one of the alleged plotters to have survived up to 1971), and the 1980 testimony of General Huang Yongsheng (a former military chief-of-staff whose role in the plot was implied by Li's testimony), sources within China have generally come to recognize that Lin Liguo devised the plot independently of Lin Biao.
 Western scholars have been critical of the Chinese government's perspective since 1971, and generally state that Lin Liguo was the author of the plot.
 Some Western historians question whether Lin Biao was even aware of Lin Liguo's plans at all.

 According to a modern standard Chinese narrative of Lin Biao's plot, he became aware that Mao no longer trusted him after the Second Plenum of the 9th National Congress of the Chinese Communist Party in 1970, and he harbored a strong desire to seize supreme power.
 In February 1971, Lin and his wife Ye Qun (who was then a Politburo member) began to plot Mao's assassination.

-In March 1971, Lin Liguo held a secret meeting with his closest followers at an Air Force base in Shanghai.
-At this meeting, Lin Liguo and his subordinates supposedly drafted Project 571.
+In March 1971, Lin Liguo held a secret meeting with his closest followers at an Air Force base in Shanghai, which he termed it as "United Flotilla".
+At this alleged meeting, Lin Liguo and his subordinates supposedly drafted Project 571.
 Later that March, the group met again to formalize the structure of command following the proposed coup.
-The other major plotters were high-ranking military officers, including Zhou Yuchi, Yu Xinye, and Li Weixin.
+The other major plotters were high-ranking military officers, Zhou Yuchi, Yu Xinye, and Li Weixin among others in the PLA Air Force.

 From March 23 to 24, Yu Xinye drafted the outline for Project 571, the original manuscript of which was said to have been recovered after the death of the coup plotters.
-In the outline, Lin Liguo's party listed a total of eight ways to eliminate Mao Zedong: among them were blowing up his train, collapsing a railway bridge as his train was crossing it, using napalm, and simply using a handgun to assassinate him.
+In the outline, Lin Liguo's party stated that the political situation after the Second Plenum Session of the 9th Central Committee in August 1970 was unstable, and accused the ruling clique as "corrupt and incompetent" and that Mao "did not trust Lin Biao at all".
+Therefore, they should "use the military first to gain control, overthrow the feudal dynasty that was flying the flag of socialism and seize power".
+It listed a number of ways to eliminate Mao Zedong: among them were attacking his train with flamethrowers or with an anti-aircraft gun aimed to shoot horizontally, blowing up an oil depot near the tracks or dynamiting a bridge which his train had to cross, bombing the train with a missile or a face-to-face assassination with a pistol.